WattleFoxxo/CSVM/README.md

 CubeScript is a programming language designed to make coding easy and better. you can visit the [CubeScript website](https://cubescript.vercel.app) for more information.

+# thanks

+thanks to david callahan for the tutorial on how to make a compiler: [Make YOUR OWN Programming Language](https://www.youtube.com/watch?v=Eythq9848Fg) ive gone and used some of his code located here: [GitHub](https://github.com/davidcallanan/py-myopl-code)

+thanks to david for making a easy to understand tutorial!